 Apollo had a double aortic arch division on March 7, 2012.
 The surgery took place at Seattle Children’s Hospital.
 Everything went well and he was released after 48 hours.

-After the Double Aortic Arch Division: April 2012
+Complications After Double Aortic Arch Division

 Six weeks post-surgery it was obvious something was still wrong.
 Apollo was choking less frequently, but still continuing to struggle to eat and grow.
 He had so much anxiety surrounding sleep after the surgery he was referred to a sleep specialist.

 That doctor prescribed an anti-anxiety medication.
 This medication relaxed Apollo so much that he couldn’t breathe while he slept.
 The morning after a bad night where his breathing sounded like a balloon when you squeeze the end to let air escape, I called the hospital in tears.
 They scheduled an appointment for him to see a pulmonologist the next day.